 Shanon Hays, who has guided five NCAA Tournament teams in five GCU seasons.
 "In my mind, I was thinking, 'We probably are.'
 They were right.
 I was wrong.
 You had so many great, heroic things done in that game."

-GCU's season motto has been "All 21" because it takes 21 outs to beat the Lopes.
+GCU's season motto has been "All 21" because it takes 21 outs to beat the Lopes in their first Mountain West season.
 That proved even truer in this tournament, when the Lopes rallied from four-run, seventh-inning deficits twice on clutch two-out hits.

 GCU chipped away at the Nevada 9-0 start with freshman right fielder

-Addison Shifflett's two-run home run in the second, freshman catcher
+Addison Shifflett's two-run home run in the second inning, freshman catcher

-Sarah Campbell's RBI double in the fourth and a three-run sixth from sophomore first baseman
+Sarah Campbell's RBI double in the fourth inning and a three-run sixth inning that came from sophomore first baseman

 Jada Cooper's RBI sacrifice fly and graduate left fielder

-Shiflett set Mountain West Championship records for home runs (four) and RBIs (13) in the tournament to earn All-MW Championship Team spots with Martin, who hit three tourney home runs, and Lucas.
+Shiflett set Mountain West Championship records for home runs (four) and RBIs (13; previous was eight) in the tournament to earn All-MW Championship Team spots with Martin, who hit three tourney home runs, and Lucas.

-Trailing 10-6 entering the bottom of the seventh, GCU loaded the bases with no outs before two strikeouts sent Pond to the plate looking for her first hit against Nevada over three games.
+Trailing 10-6 entering the bottom of the seventh, GCU loaded the bases with no outs before two strikeouts sent Pond to the plate looking for her first hit against Nevada over three tournament games.
 Pond delivered a bases-clearing double to right-center field, tying the score at 10-10.
-After moving to third on an error, Pond tried to score on a wild pitch but was tagged out when Nevada catcher Karolyn Glover missed her upper body on the head-first slide, but a video review held up that Glover tagged Pond's foot in time.
+After moving to third on an error, Pond tried to score on a wild pitch but was tagged out when Nevada catcher Karolyn Glover missed her upper body but touched her foot on the head-first slide.

 "There's a ton of pressure with two outs, the bases loaded and we're down in the last inning," Pond said.
 "With me, if I can calm myself down, that helps me perform better.
 I was just trying my best to keep calm and remember the ones who love me and do it for them and my team.
 That was awesome.
 I was just like, 'I need to keep the rally going,' and it ended good.